 The Financial Aid Office will review each student’s eligibility for aid and email

-each student either notification of an award or a message explaining that they are
+each student either a notification of an award or a message explaining that they are

 not eligible for aid.
 Summer awarding typically begins the first week of April.
 Because

-Summer awarding is a manual process, after April 1 please allow 2-3 weeks from the
+Summer awarding is a manual process, please allow 2-3 weeks from the date you enroll

 Students who use their full Federal student loan eligibility in the Fall and Spring

 semesters will not have any Federal student loan eligibility for summer.
 Exceptions

 would be for those students who change grade levels from freshman to sophomore, or

 sophomore to junior status.